12 days Tokyo to Kyoto

 You can enjoy a day trip to Nara.
-This is where you will visit the Todaiji Temple, encounter deer as you explore the temples and halls in the surrounding grounds of Nara Park, and feed the deer with their favourite snacks – Japanese Senbei.
+This is where you will visit the Todaiji Temple, encounter deer as you explore the temples and halls in the surrounding grounds of Nara Park, and feed them with their favourite snacks – Japanese Senbei.

-Or you can visit Osaka Castle.
-Walk through the enormous double moat and then check out the nine-level castle keep or “donjon”.
-You can also visit a hugely popular, six-level gaming arcade and explore Shinsaibashi shopping district and the Dotonbori Riverfront.
+Alternatively, you can visit Osaka Castle.
+Walk through the enormous double moat and then check out the nine-level castle keep or ‘donjon’.
+You can also visit a hugely popular, six-level gaming arcade, and explore Shinsaibashi shopping district and the Dotonbori Riverfront.

 Day 12 – Kyoto:

-Sadly, today marks the end of your Japan family tour.
+Sadly, today marks the end of your Japan family tour adventure.
 You can either transfer to Osaka’s Kansai airport to fly home, or hop on the bullet train back to Tokyo and fly home from there.
 We can arrange transfers at an extra cost.

 - 3-star hotels in twin/double or triple rooms on your Japan family tour.